prajein/ai-class-analytics/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a new Pull Request

 ## License